mageche10/mageche10.github.io/source/_posts/Notes Manager - An Electron app to organize and compile LaTeX lecture notes.md

 ---
 title: Notes Manager - An Electron app to organize and compile LaTeX lecture notes
 description: Discover how I built a Windows desktop app with Electron to organize, edit, and compile LaTeX lecture notes efficiently.
-Learn about its features, workflow, and code highlights for students and developers.
+Learn about its features, workflow, and code highlights.
 date: 2025-08-21 14:06:30
 tags: [Desktop application, productivity]
 categories: [projects]